scalikejdbc/scalikejdbc/readme.md

 ### Just write SQL and start writing applications right now

-This library is very simply implemented (similar to SpringJDBC) and it's usage is also very simple.
+This library is a thin JDBC wrapper, so the usage is very simple.

-You just use PreparedStatement and map from ResultSet to Option[A] or List[A] by yourself.
+Just use PreparedStatement, and map from ResultSet objects to Option[A] or List[A] objects by yourself.

 ## sbt